 Click on the links below for more details:

-Also, you are flying with British Airways you can benefit from discounted rates with some test providers - details are available here
+If you are flying with British Airways you can benefit from discounted rates with some test providers - details are available here.
+This now includes a partnership with Randox Health, where British Airways customers can obtain a PCR test for £60 per person.

 Please note that this information is provided in good faith but we are not responsible for the services provided by any of these third parties.